vishalchaudhary888/BridgeLabz-Training/README.md

     What I Did
     - Refacotr all the codes with proper naming convention
     - Learn about the static keyword, concepts of classes
-    - Solved the problems from control-flow sheet level 1, level 2 and half of level 3 questions
+    - Solved the problems from control-flow sheet level 1, level 2 and half of level 3 questions 20/12/2025
+    What I Did
+    - Solve Scenerio- Based question